 At WorkRamp, we promote inclusivity and belonging through our Employee Resource Group (ERG) the LGBTQties.
-As we have grown as a company (tripled in size last year), the LGBTQties have grown as well.
+As we have grown as a company, the LGBTQties have grown as well.
 We wanted to take a moment to spotlight a few of our “QTies,” and celebrate the impact of having a Queer-Identified Employee Resource Group here at WorkRamp.

 We asked the group: what does it mean to you to be a part of the LGBTQties here at WorkRamp?
 Read along for a few of their responses!

 Role/Self: Manager, Instructional Design; I live in West Palm Beach, FL!